onlytruejeremy/onlytruejeremy.github.io/README.md

 # Portfolio Website

-This is my portfolio website, built using ReactJS and custom CSS.
+Welcome to my portfolio website behind the scenes.

-## Projects
+## Portfolio Projects
 <details>
 Mr. Electronics is an ecommerce application.
 Users can register, sign-in and view the latest products.
 They can also view products by category.
 Once a user has added the items they wish to purchase to the cart they can check out using stripe.
 <summary>